 While a large body of evidence has established that lotteries are highly addictive forms of gambling, few empirical studies have examined how the lottery plays affect the profile of players.
 Lottery players have different needs and desires, and these differ from other types of gamblers, and the findings from the current classification studies may not reflect the true nature of the problem.
 Here we examine a few of the characteristics of people who play the lottery.

-There are several characteristics that make lotteries addictive.
+There are several characteristics that make live hk lotteries addictive.
 First, they have low event frequency.
 Unlike continuous gambling activities, which can occur hundreds or thousands of times per minute, lotteries are discontinuous.
 A typical UK pub slot machine generates an event frequency of 10-12 times per minute.
 The higher the event frequency, the greater the chance of problem gambling addiction.
 However, these characteristics are not present in all people with gambling addiction.